jeanslack/audiomass/README.md

 # Audiomass - audio conversion utility.

-**Audiomass-cli** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
+**Audiomass** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
 It can be easily implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg, etc.